camunda/camunda-tf-eks-module/DEVELOPER.md

    - Publish the new version on GitHub Releases.
    - Tag the release with the version number and include release notes summarizing changes.

+## Adding new GH actions

+Please pin GitHub action, if you need you can use [pin-github-action](https://github.com/mheap/pin-github-action) cli tool.

+---

 By following these guidelines, we ensure smooth development iterations, robust testing practices, and clear version management for the Terraform EKS module.
 Happy coding!